praj33/ai-being-enforcement/contracts/enforcement_contract.md

 No dependency encouragement

 11. Demo Safety Declaration

-This contract is demo-safe.
+This contract is DEMO-SAFE.

 Any behavior outside this contract is a FAILURE.

-End of Contract.

-yaml
-Copy code
+END OF CONTRACT

 ---

-## ✅ What this achieves
+## ✅ Why this version is correct

-- Removes **all ambiguity**
-- Freezes evaluator behavior
-- Locks failure handling
+- Clean Markdown rendering on GitHub
-- Gives reviewers something concrete to judge
+- Clear sectioning for reviewers
-- Enables **proof artifacts** to be trusted

-This directly addresses:
-- “Missing Contract Enforcement Proof”
-- “Demo safe boundary lock”
-- “Sovereign-grade proof requirement”
+- Explicit contracts for demo trust
+- No stray text (`yaml`, `Copy code`, broken blocks)
+- Reads like a **sovereign spec**, not notes

 ---